The Cartels and Leniency Review: Mexico

 In order to consider the existence of an economic group and that it might be considered as an economic agent in terms of the Federal Economic Competition Law, it should be analysed if the company, directly or indirectly, coordinates the activities of the group to operate in the market and, furthermore, it can exercise a decisive influence or control over the other company, either de jure or de facto.

-In this regard, the Mexican liability attribution system is based on the fact that the authority has the burden to prove, without doubt, the nexus of liability between the execution of the anticompetitive conduct and the actual intervention of the offender.
-Parent companies should not just be held liable for having an equity participation in their subsidiaries in the absence of their directions to the offender; rather, the authority has the obligation to evidence that the execution of anticompetitive conduct was a result of a parent company's decisive intervention.
+In this regard, the basis for the Mexican liability attribution system is that the authority has the burden to prove, without doubt, the nexus of liability between the execution of the anticompetitive conduct and the actual intervention of the offender.
+In the absence of direction of the offender by the parent company, the parent should not be held liable simply for having an equity participation in the subsidiary, rather the authority is obliged to show that execution of the anticompetitive conduct was the result of a decisive intervention by the parent company.

 This was illustrated in April 2018, when a specialised Mexican Federal Competition Court (Specialised Collegiate Circuit Court), in a landmark decision, clarified the rules concerning liability of a parent company for the cartel behaviour of its subsidiary.
 In short, the Federal Collegiate Circuit Court ruled that controlling the stock of a subsidiary does not imply the extension of liability for the unlawful behaviour of a subsidiary to its holding company.
 The ruling sends a clear signal to the Mexican competition authority that to find a holding company liable for offences committed by one of its subsidiaries, there must be evidence of illegal collaboration.
-Therefore, this judgment represents a significant move forward and reinforces rules regarding the investigating authority's burden of proof, which require it to provide evidence that a particular company participated in an offence and, in turn, confirming that parental liability implies complying with such a burden.
-Likewise, on an additional recent ruling, specialist courts also confirmed that requests for information directed to parent companies do not cover subsidiaries, and that the enforcer needs to respect separation and legal personality between parent companies and subsidiaries.
+Therefore, this judgment represents a significant move forward and reinforces rules regarding the Investigating Authority's burden of proof (which require it to provide evidence that a particular company participated in an offence).
+Likewise, in an additional recent ruling, specialist courts also confirmed that requests for information directed to parent companies do not cover subsidiaries, and that the enforcement authority needs to respect separation and legal personality of parent companies and subsidiaries.

 - a cartel member is the first to apply to the programme and recognises its participation in the cartel;

-- a cartel member provides enough evidence that allows the investigating authority to initiate an investigation procedure or at least allows the authority to presume the existence of a cartel;
+- a cartel member provides enough evidence that allows the Investigating Authority to initiate an investigation procedure or at least allows COFECE to presume the existence of a cartel;

 - the applicant fully and continuously cooperates with the competition authority throughout the entire procedure by providing information and collaborating with all requests; and

-- the applicant implements all necessary actions to terminate its participation in the cartel.27
+- the applicant implements all necessary actions to terminate its participation in the cartel.25